FloGa/upnp-daemon/README.md

 Usage: upnp-daemon [OPTIONS] --file <FILE>

 Options:
   -f, --file <FILE>                    The file (or "-" for stdin) with the port descriptions
-      --format <FORMAT>      The format of the configuration file [default: csv] [possible values: csv, json] -F, --foreground           Run in foreground instead of forking to background -1, --oneshot              Run just one time instead of continuously -n, --interval <INTERVAL>  Specify update interval in seconds [default: 60] --close-ports-on-exit  Close specified ports on program exit --only-close-ports     Only close specified ports and exit --pid-file <PID_FILE>  Absolute path to PID file for daemon mode [default: /tmp/upnp-daemon.pid] -h, --help                 Print help
+      --format <FORMAT>                The format of the configuration file [default: csv] [possible values: csv, json] -d, --csv-delimiter <CSV_DELIMITER>  Field delimiter when using CSV files [default: ;] -F, --foreground                     Run in foreground instead of forking to background -1, --oneshot                        Run just one time instead of continuously -n, --interval <INTERVAL>            Specify update interval in seconds [default: 60] --close-ports-on-exit            Close specified ports on program exit --only-close-ports               Only close specified ports and exit --pid-file <PID_FILE>            Absolute path to PID file for daemon mode [default: /tmp/upnp-daemon.pid] -h, --help                           Print help
   -V, --version                        Print version
 ```

 In the most basic case, a call might look like so: